-Van Life on a Low Budget & Minimal Conversion During COVID
+Ultimate Guide to Van Life on a Budget & Minimal Conversion

-Van Life on a Low Budget & Minimal Conversion During COVID
+Ultimate Guide to Van Life on a Budget & Minimal Conversion

 Van life became all the rage when COVID shut down borders.
-With international travel out of the question, people are turning to local tourism and road trips more than ever.
+With international travel out of the question, people turned to local tourism and road trips more than ever.
 I had big worldwide travel plans last year, but like everyone else had to improvise.
-Instead, my boyfriend and I decided to travel around the UK and Poland by van.
+Instead, I decided to travel around the UK and Poland by van.
 And now I’m sharing all I learned from our experience in this guide to traveling by van on a low budget– and with minimal conversion!

 While we had a van, it wasn’t one of those fancy, converted ones you see on Instagram, complete with a bathroom, kitchen and living room.
 The only conversion it had was a bed platform with the back seats taken out.
 This allowed us to store stuff under the bed.